arnsteio/ssh-keys-2023-11/README.md

 - Exporting the key to the PPI system

 Target audience:
-Attendees should have experience with writing formatted text (html, XML, LaTeX or even the command line).
+Attendees should have experience with the command line

 Number of attendees: 30